Photodynamic therapy for skin cancer

 PDT is particularly useful in areas where the skin cancer develops directly over bone, such as in Bowen’s disease on the shins and hands.

-Before your treatment, the doctor may remove any scabs from the area.
-A photosensitising cream (for example Metvix ®, which contains methyl aminolevulinate) will then be applied to your skin.
+Before your treatment, the doctor may remove any scabs from the area of skin.
+A photosensitising cream (for example Metvix ®) will then be applied to your skin.
 It will be left on for a specific time period, usually between 3-6 hours, depending on the type of cream that’s used.
 This is so it can penetrate into the skin.

-Usually only one treatment of PDT is needed, but occasionally two or three further treatments may be given if your skin cancer is thick.
+Usually only one treatment of PDT is needed, but occasionally two or three further treatments may be given if the skin cancer is thick.